Aliiciaaa/Unforgettable_nbdev/README.md

-# Project name here
+# First time using nbdev: what's going on?
-> Summary description here.
+> Trying how nbdev works using Jeremy's tutorial .

 This file will become your README and also the index of your documentation.